Who Killed Captain Alex?

-Who Killed Captain Alex? is a 2010 Ugandan action comedy film written, produced, and directed by Nabwana Isaac Geoffrey Godfrey (IGG), by Wakaliwood, an ultra low-budget studio in Kampala, Uganda.
-The film gained viral notoriety for being a no-budget action film, produced on a reported budget of under $200 although producer Alan Hofmanis later stated that the production value was in fact $85.
-A trailer for the film was uploaded to YouTube in January 2010 and the full film was uploaded in March 2010, and has been viewed over 8.1 million times as of January 2023.
-The original version of the film was lost due to power outages and "strained conditions" according to Nabwana, while the surviving version of Who Killed Captain Alex? released online includes commentary from an English-speaking "Video Joker" that includes running gags about the characters.
+Who Killed Captain Alex? is a 2010 Ugandan independent action comedy film written, produced, and directed by Isaac Geoffrey Godfrey Nabwana (also known as Nabwana IGG), by Wakaliwood, an ultra low-budget studio in Kampala, Uganda.
+The film tells the story of a civil unrest which erupts after the assassination of a beloved Ugandan soldier and Kung Fu expert, the eponymous Captain Alex.
+It gained viral notoriety for being a no-budget action film, produced on a reported budget of under $200 although producer Alan Hofmanis later stated that the production value was in fact $85.

+A trailer was uploaded to YouTube in January 2010 and the full film was uploaded in March 2015, and has over ten million views as of 8 July 2025.
+The original cut was lost due to power outages and "strained conditions" according to Nabwana, while the surviving version of Who Killed Captain Alex? released online includes commentary from the first English-speaking "Video Joker" that includes running gags about the characters.

-Who Killed Captain Alex? was generally received well by critics and audiences alike, who saw it as an endearing "so bad it's good" experience, despite its technical limitations.
+Who Killed Captain Alex? was generally well received by critics and audiences alike, who saw it as an endearing "so bad it's good" experience, despite its technical limitations.

 Plot

 Captain Alex, one of the most decorated officers in the Uganda People's Defence Force, is sent out to capture the crime boss Richard and his Tiger Mafia, a criminal organization that controls the drug trade of the city of Kampala.
-Alex sets up camp in the village of Wakaliga, and manages to capture Richard's brother during a commando operation.
-Richard becomes antagonized, and sends a spy to seduce the Captain so that the Mafia can capture him later.
-Unexpectedly, Alex is found dead that night, with the murderer having escaped.
+Alex sets up camp in the village of Wakaliga.
+After doing so, his soldiers go to a bar where a fight ensues between them and the villagers.
+Alex breaks it up and takes them out of the bar.

-Captain Alex's brother, a Ugandan shaolin monk named Bruce U arrives at Kampala in search of the murderer.
-Bruce meets up at a local shaolin temple and battles with its martial artists in order to meet the temple's master.
-Bruce asks the master to help him on his quest for vengeance, but the latter declines.
-After sleeping in a tree for the night, he encounters and bonds with a woman named Ritah, one of Richard's wives who suffered amnesia after being shot by her husband.
-After recalling her past, she agrees to take Bruce to the base of the Tiger Mafia.

-The UPDF, now deprived of a leader, struggles to formulate a plan for capturing Richard.
-A new military commander is chosen to replace Alex, and he devises a plan to attack a schoolhouse that serves as the Mafia's base.
-Richard eavesdrops on the meeting using the phone of a turncoat soldier, and devises a plan to foil the attack.
-He orders his subordinate Puffs to use a stolen helicopter to bomb Kampala as a diversion, while the Mafia prepares to defend the schoolhouse.
-As Puffs wreaks havoc on Kampala with the helicopter, Bruce is captured by the Tiger Mafia as he attempts to enter the base.